PERSONALITY PSYCHOLOGY IN COUNSELLING

 In summary, the MBTI seeks to categorize individuals into distinct personality types, while the person-center view of personality focuses on each individual's subjective experiences and growth towards self-actualization.

-may choose to integrate the Myers-Briggs Type Indicator (MBTI) into the sessions as a tool to help them understand themselves and their unique personality characteristics.
+So as I love both these theories I integrate them, by holding them both together.
+A client and I may choose to integrate the Myers-Briggs Type Indicator (MBTI) into the sessions as a tool to help them understand themselves and their unique personality characteristics.

 However, I would approach the use of the MBTI from a person-centered perspective, recognizing that it is just one aspect of the individual and that their understanding of themselves is constantly changing and evolving, which is supported and line with Jung's theory of how the cognitive functions develop over the life span.